open-metadata/OpenMetadata/openmetadata-docs/content/v1.5.x/connectors/dashboard/superset/index.md

 ## Securing Superset Connection with SSL in OpenMetadata

-To establish secure connections between OpenMetadata and Superset, navigate to the `Advanced Config` section.
+1. To establish secure connections between OpenMetadata and Superset, navigate to the `Advanced Config` section.
 We need to update the `Certificate Path` and ensure that the certificates are accessible from the Airflow Server.

   {% image
   src="/images/v1.5/connectors/ssl_superset.png"
+  alt="Supertset API SSL Configuration" height="450px"
+  caption="SSL Configuration" /%}

+2. To establish secure connections between OpenMetadata and Superset's MySQL database, you need to configure SSL certificates appropriately.
+If you only require SSL validation, specify the `caCertificate` to use the CA certificate for validating the server's certificate.
+For mutual authentication, where both client and server need to authenticate each other, you must provide all three parameters: `ssl_key` for the client’s private key, `ssl_cert` for the client’s SSL certificate, and `ssl_ca` for the CA certificate to validate the server’s certificate.

+{% image
+  src="/images/v1.5/connectors/ssl_superset_mysql.png"
+  alt="MySQL SSL Configuration"
+  height="450px"
+  caption="SSL Configuration" /%}

+3. To establish secure connections between OpenMetadata and Superset's PostgreSQL database, you can configure SSL using different SSL modes provided by PostgreSQL, each offering varying levels of security.Under `PostgresConnection Advanced Config`, specify the SSL mode appropriate for your connection, such as `prefer`, `verify-ca`, `allow`, and others.
+After selecting the SSL mode, provide the CA certificate used for SSL validation (`caCertificate`).
+Note that PostgreSQL requires only the CA certificate for SSL validation.

+{% image
+  src="/images/v1.5/connectors/ssl_superset_postgres.png"
-  alt="SSL Configuration"
+  alt="Postgres SSL Configuration"
   height="450px"
   caption="SSL Configuration" /%}